 So, what are some of the best sports cards to buy right now?
 Let’s see what thePit 50 index tells us in baseball, football, and basketball.

 If you follow the game even casually, these names probably all sound familiar.
 But what’s key to thePit 50 is that it tracks only the key rookie cards of these players.
-There are so many baseball card products out there today that it’s overwhelming when choosing what cards are worth putting your money into. thePit 50 helps narrow the focus to the top cards you want to own!
+There are so many baseball card products out there today that it’s overwhelming.
+When choosing what cards are worth putting your money into, Bowman Chrome Refractor Autos tend to hold the best value.
+In this way. thePit Baseball 50 helps narrow the focus to the top cards you want to own!

 Quarterbacks dominate the football card market and always have.
 Occasionally, a running back or wide receiver will have a big game or strong year and see a nice appreciation in their rookie cards.
-But if you look at the thePit 50 Football index, you’ll see it dominated by the best Quarterbacks in the league - Tom Brady, Drew Brees, and Aaron Rodgers.
-Other top performing quarterbacks like Russell Wilson and Andrew Luck may sneak in there.
-Even retired QB’s like Tony Romo occasionally make an appearance.
-It’s likely you’ll see young phenoms such at Patrick Mahomes II and Baker Mayfield make an appearance soon.
-Still, the investment value in football is definitely at the top.
+But if you look at the thePit 50 Football index, you’ll see it dominated by the best Quarterbacks in the league - with Tom Brady rookie cards being far and away the most valuable.

 Why Trade Sports Cards Online at ThePit?

 Since 2000, thePit allows you to build a sports card portfolio and trade online.
 This also saves you from other realized costs such as sales tax.
 Then, you can cash out your balance to PayPal at any time (with a 10% fee) or have the physical cards listed in your portfolio shipped to you for a reasonable flat rate.
 It’s safe and secure.

 All you have to do is create a free account at ThePit.com, fund your account with a VISA or Mastercard.
 Then, you’re good to start buying and selling.